 Our supported internship programme is a nationally recognised qualification for people aged 16 to 24 with an Education and Health Care Plan (EHCP).

-The aim of our one-year programme is to support you into employment through practical workplace training and classroom-based learning at Bridge College.
+The aim of our programme is to support you into employment through practical workplace training and classroom-based learning at Bridge College.